A place that will always be in our hearts ♥♥

 The second medieval event we participated in was on Good Friday.
 It was the first time we saw so many people out in the piazza!
 It was a beautiful day and we enjoyed every moment.

 The evening procession was even more amazing!
-They kept bringing statues out from the church, we really weren’t sure there was anything left inside.
+They kept bringing statues out of the church, we really weren’t sure there was anything left inside.
 It lasted about 2-hours as they went through and around the historic center.
 Piazza XX Settembre is where the procession ended with all the statues being brought together around the piazza and a blessing from the priest.
+You can find more videos on our YouTube channel.

 Some Street Photos